ngs-docs/2023-snakemake-book-draft/src/beginner+/debugging.md

 There is no single way to _fix_ this problem, unfortunately.
 A few general strategies include:

-* switching to a system with more memory, or (if you are using a queueing system like slurm) requesting more memory for your job.
+* switching to a system with more memory, or (if you are using a queuing system like slurm) requesting more memory for your job.
 * if you are using a program that asks you to specify an amount of memory to use (e.g. some assemblers, or any java program), you can decrease the amount of memory you request on the command line.
-* you can also decrease the size of the dataset you are using, perhaps by subdiving it or subsampling @@.
+* you can also decrease the size of the dataset you are using, perhaps by subdividing it or sub-sampling @@.